typora/support.typora.io/_posts/2019-01-05-Shortcut Keys.md

 ## Change Shortcut Keys

-User can set or reassign shortcut keys for commands in Typora's menu bar.
-This article will show how to customize Typora's key binding.
+Users can set or reassign shortcut keys for commands in Typora's menu bar.
+This article will shows how to do this.

 ### macOS